-Traditional Individual Retirement Account Disclosure Statement
+Roth Individual Retirement Account Disclosure Statement

-This Disclosure Statement contains important information about traditional Individual Retirement Accounts ("traditional IRA") described in Section 408(a) of the Internal Revenue Code ("Code") and applicable regulations.
-You should read this Disclosure Statement, as well as the Custodial Agreement, to make certain that you fully understand the rules and tax consequences applicable to traditional IRAs.
+This Disclosure Statement contains important information about traditional Individual Retirement Accounts ("traditional IRA") described in Section 408(a) of the Internal Revenue Code ("Code") and Roth Individual Retirement Accounts ("Roth IRA") described in Section 408A of the Code and applicable regulations.
+You should read this Disclosure Statement, as well as the Custodial Agreement, to make certain that you fully understand the rules and tax consequences applicable to traditional IRAs and Roth IRAs.

 The Custodian of your IRA is Edward D. Jones & Co., L.P., a registered broker-dealer doing business as Edward Jones.
-Edward Jones is wholly owned by The Jones Financial Companies, L.L.P.
+Edward Jones is wholly owned by The Jones Financial Companies, L.L.L.P.

 The provisions of this Disclosure Statement are subject to change.
 Neither the Custodian nor its affiliates or agents provide tax or legal advice.
-You should seek tax or legal advice for any and all matters regarding your traditional IRA with respect to your specific situation, as such matters may result in adverse tax consequences and/or penalties.
+You should seek tax or legal advice for any and all matters regarding your Roth IRA, with regard to your specific situation, as such matters may result in adverse tax consequences and/or penalties.